-In acting as advocates for patients, "one of the things that midwives and nurses do is offer respect," says Erin McMahon, CNM, EdD, midwifery specialty director and assistant professor.
+As advocates for patients, "one of the things that midwives and nurses do is offer respect," says Erin McMahon, CNM, EdD, midwifery specialty director and assistant professor.
 "Some women are not getting that in their life, especially if they are trying to use a federal system to access safety net services, housing, or food stamps."